 Just east of LA, the expansive Inland Empire Area continues to gain popularity as a retirement destination.
 For active adults who want to live farther from the city, the Inland Empire includes some of the state’s most popular active adult communities and many low-priced communities as well.

 With historic landscapes, high-rated hospitals, and tax benefits for retirees, the Philadelphia area is worth considering for active adults with type 1 diabetes.
-With over 150 active adult communities, homebuyers can browse many diverse options to find the community they want to call home.
+With over 150 active adult communities in Pennsylvania, homebuyers can browse many diverse options to find the community they want to call home.

 Residents of the Philadelphia area live in a central location near two top-ranked diabetes and endocrinology hospitals.
 The Hospital of the University of Pennsylvania is #5 in the country based in part on the hospital’s above-average patient safety rating.
 Nearby Chester County Hospital in West Chester (#44) provides another option for diabetes care.
 Within two-and-a-half hours, residents can also reach the award-winning hospitals near Baltimore and Washington, D.C.